Inzhenerka/docs.getdbt.tech/website/snippets/_active-auto-exposures-overview.md

 <div className="grid--2-col">

 <Card
-    title="Visualize downstream exposures"
+    title="Set up and visualize downstream exposures"
-    body="Configure downstream exposures automatically from dashboards to understand how models are used in downstream tools for a richer downstream lineage." link="/docs/cloud-integrations/downstream-exposures-tableau"
+    body="Set up downstream exposures automatically from dashboards to understand how models are used in downstream tools for a richer downstream lineage." link="/docs/cloud-integrations/downstream-exposures-tableau"
     icon="dbt-bit"/>